martynhoyer/learning-materials/README.md

 # learning-materials
-Just dumping a checklist of resources to try and keep them in one place!
+Just dumping a checklist of resources/reading/courses to try and keep them in one place!

 ## JS/React